Additional provisions in the right of residence

 What can I do if I do not agree with a collateral provision?

-You can appeal the ancillary provision or take action against it in summary proceedings before the administrative court.
+You can appeal the ancillary provision or take action against it in expedited proceedings before the administrative court.
 It is advisable to consult a lawyer, especially in cases of serious consequences such as the expiration of your residence permit.

 6. Conclusion

 Ancillary provisions in residence law are a key instrument for managing and monitoring residence status in Germany.
-They allow authorities to attach individual conditions to a residence permit – for example, for integration or migration policy reasons.
-The resolutory condition is particularly important, as its fulfillment can lead to the automatic expiration of the permit.
+They allow authorities to attach individual conditions to a residence permit – for example, for integration or for migration policy reasons.
+The resolutory condition is particularly important, as its fulfillment can lead to the automatic expiration of the permit .
 It is crucial for those affected to understand ancillary provisions and, if necessary, have them legally reviewed.
 Anyone who finds an unclear or burdensome provision in their residence permit should not hesitate to seek expert assistance.
 VISAGUARD helps you find competent immigration lawyers – quickly, digitally, and reliably.